Controlled Substance Database

 Additionally, Utah's prescribing guidelines for chronic and acute pain, and the CDC's prescribing guidelines for chronic pain can be found at:

-No. All proxies/designees/delegates need to be CSD-authorized with their own login, password, and PIN.
+No. All proxies/designees/delegates need to be CSD-authorized with their own login and password

 Note: This applies to the CSD website login; proxies/designees/delegates do not have proxy authorization through electronic health record (EHR)-CSD integration.